 American tree nut preferences continue to change over time.
-The thirty year graph presented above shows that between 1980 and 2010, the average American began shifting tree nut preferences away from walnuts (27.2% of total) and pecans (23.4% of total) to other tree nuts such as almonds and pistachios.
+The thirty three year graph presented above shows that between 1980 and 2014, the average American began shifting tree nut preferences to other tree nuts such as almonds, mixed nuts and pistachios.

 As a group, nut trees also get touted as sturdy hardwoods, capable of anchoring the center or corner of almost any lawn.
 Coupled with a fruit tree, they offer shade as well as a balanced diet to local wildlife.

 Nut bearing trees can be found in most areas of the United States, although with the exception of the pecan industry, commerical growing is very state specific.
 California accounts for almost all the almond, walnut and pistachio production.
 Oregon gets credit for the hazelnut production.
 Hawaii grows the Macadamia nuts.

 The second chart shows the four states that account for apprximately 90% of all pecan sales.
 Over the past three years, Georgia produces between about 40% and 50% of that total.
 Depending on the yearly harvest conditions, New Mexico pecan growers come in at a close or distant second.